oavioz/aws-workshop-serverless-datalake/README.md

-## Generate Dummy Data
+## Generate Fake Data

-In this step we will configure Kinesis Data Generator to produce fake data and ingest it into Kinesis Firehose
+In this step we will configure Kinesis Data Generator to generate and produce fake data and ingest it into Kinesis Firehose

 * **Configure Amazon Cognito** for Kinesis Data Generator - In this step we will launch a cloud formation stack that will configure Cognito.
 This cloudformation scripts launches in **Oregon region** (No need to change this region)
     * Goto : https://console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/new?stackName=Kinesis-Data-Generator-Cognito-User&templateURL=https://s3-us-west-2.amazonaws.com/kinesis-helpers/cognito-setup.json